SiyiP/linked-blog-starter-md/11 HEENT/**HEENT anatomy written.md

 			- <mark style="background: #FFF3A3A6;">this pierces thyrohyoid membrane!!!! with superior laryngeal artery and vein</mark>
 		- external laryngeal nerve - **innervates <mark style="background: #FFF3A3A6;">cricothyroid muscle to tense the vocal folds, traveling with the superior thyroid artery</mark>
 			- going more down than the internal br
+			- superior thyroid a - br off the external carotid a
+	- recurrent laryngeal nerve - sensory to all levels below vocal fofolds, loss of voice
+		- The recurrent laryngeal nerve changes its name to the inferior laryngeal nerve at the level of the inferior border of the cricoid cartilage.
+The inferior laryngeal nerve goes on to innervate all the intrinsic muscles of the larynx except cricothyroideus.
+So, if this nerve innervating all the muscles of the larynx was damaged, a patient would have a hoarse voice.
-	- recurrent laryngeal nerve - sensory to all levels below vocal fofolds, loss of voice CN9 = glosspharyngeal n = leaves via jugular foramen, bt internal jugular v. + internal carotid cartery
+CN9 = glosspharyngeal n = leaves via jugular foramen, bt internal jugular v. + internal carotid cartery
 - 1. deep to the stylohyoid m
 	2. **one thing to recall - sensory brs from carotid sinus + carotid body traveling back to CN9**